haxplore/ESP32_RMT_IRLib/README.md

 Arduino friendly IR library utilizing ESP32 RMT peripheral

-Protocols supported (send only):
+Protocols supported (send, limited receive):
 - NEC
 - SAMSUNG
 - RC5

 ### What's new
-- Massive code refactoring (planning to support Arduino IDE + ESP-IDF toolchain with Eclipse)
-- Added initial receive code for NEC (IR code is decoded but bits are in the wrong order at the moment)
-- Fixed RMT_CLK_DIV, 80 instead of 100
+IR code is now decoded correctly (NEC only for now).

+However, couple of items in the RMT ringbuffer report incorrect duration sometimes.
+Always data items at index 24 and 32, e.g. duration is 580ms instead of 1680.
+Not sure what is going on.
+Tried different IR receivers, patch cables.
+Will try with another ESP32.

+Need to do some more testing before implementing decode for the other protocols.

 ## Example